 Observe how Christ loved us.
 His love was not cautious but extravagant.
 He didn’t love in order to get something from us but to give everything of himself to us.
 Love like that.
 Ephesians 5:2 MSG

 Can we possibly love like Jesus?
-In his recent book, Love Like That, Dr. Les Parrott writes a practical and applicable book to guide us.
+In this book, Dr. Les Parrott writes a practical and applicable book to guide us.

 Dr. Parrott uses these five ways, in five chapters, to help us learn to love like Jesus:

 - Be approachable by moving out of your comfort zone

 - Be bold not fearful in speaking the truth

 Love Like That is filled with Biblical teaching, examples from Jesus, and how He loved others.
 Before reading this book I believed loving like Jesus was unobtainable.

 The various studies included were interesting.

 At the end of each chapter are questions to ponder that help you reflect on how you love others.

 Within each chapter is a self-test that goes along with the chapter content.
 I found these challenging but helpful.